-If the illness or injury prevents continued service in the defence force then a medical discharge may be necessary in the interests of both the individual and the ADF.
+If the wounds, injury or illness prevents continued service in the defence force then a medical discharge may be necessary in the interests of both the individual and the ADF.

-If the reason for discharge was caused by military service, then the person concerned is entitled to continuing treatment and/or compensation at public expense – as occurs in civilian life through rehabilitation and workers’ compensation arrangements.
+If the reason for a medical discharge was caused by military service, then the person concerned is entitled to continuing treatment and/or compensation at public expense under relevant legislation – as occurs in civilian life through rehabilitation and workers’ compensation arrangements.

 Stop trying to second-guess the treating medical specialists

-Second, the ADF officer in this case is being treated for a medical condition diagnosed by an appropriate combination of physicians, psychiatrists and psychologists.
+Second, when ADF personnel suffer a recognised medical condition such as gender dysphoria this is diagnosed and treated by an appropriate combination of physicians, psychiatrists and psychologists.

-It is simply invalid for others to second-guess such treatment.
+It is simply invalid for others to second-guess such professional diagnoses and treatment.
 Or query the need for it, when they do not have the professional expertise required and do not know any of the specific diagnoses, facts or circumstances involved.

 It is not surgery undertaken for cosmetic reasons

-Third, we need to note the precedent of surgery to reconstruct the breasts of female ADF personnel for reasons of injury or illness (both physical and psychological).
+Third, if gender reassignment surgery is involved, we need to note the longstanding precedent of surgery to reconstruct the breasts of female ADF personnel for reasons of injury or illness (both physical and psychological).

-This is not "cosmetic surgery" as the tabloid newspapers are wont to claim.
+This is not "cosmetic surgery" as some media are wont to claim.

-Similarly, gender reassignment is also medical treatment for a widely recognised psychological (and at times physical) condition, not merely a surgical procedure supposedly undergone for reasons of personal choice, whim, vanity or "perversity".
+Similarly, gender reassignment surgery is also medical treatment for a widely recognised psychological (and at times physical) condition, not merely a procedure supposedly undergone for reasons of personal choice, whim, vanity or purported "perversity".